ptsochantaris/trailer/README.md

 - [Trailer for Android](https://github.com/amencarini/droidtrailer)

-Note: Only watched repositories will be listed.
-To reduce notification noise open Trailer > Preferences to change the display settings of each repository.
-To change the settings for all visible repositories use "set all PR…" and "Set all issues…".
-Filter first to only modify a sub set of repositories.
+Note: Trailer lists all your [watched repositories](http://github.com/watching).
+To reduce notification noise (and speed up your sync) visit the Preferences and change the display settings of each repository.
+To change the settings for all visible repositories use "Set all PRs…" and "Set all issues…".
+Filter first to only modify a subset.